Reduce the Risk of Swimming Pool Accidents This Year

 Some people experience injuries caused by suction of devices used to clean and filter pools.
 These injuries can actually impact the gastrointestinal tract, including the colon, stomach, and intestines.
 Some victims of these injuries are unable to live without long-term, assisted care.

 Some swimmers even experience infections after using a swimming pool.
 Swallowing, breathing in, or generally coming into contact with water contaminated by certain chemicals and germs.
 While chlorine often does kill the germs that cause this kind of illness, it can take a long time for this to work properly.
 In the meantime, people can become very sick and require medical treatment.

 Certain factors could make it more likely that a swimming pool injury will occur.
 For instance, the age of the individuals swimming can make a difference, as can the depth of the pool.
 If you have a swimming pool that children may be using, you may consider having more hands on deck to supervise them.
 Children can become injured relatively quickly.

 Additionally, alcohol use can also have an impact on the likelihood of a swimming pool accident.
 Even responsible adults can slip and fall or lose their balance when they have had a few drinks.
 Some homeowners prefer to close off the pool when drinking starts.

-Pool owners can mitigate accidents by installing a fence around the swimming pool and ensuring that small children are unable to enter the pool on their own.
+Pool owners can mitigate accidents by installing a fence around the swimming pool and ensuring that small children and older family members are unable to enter the pool on their own.
 You should also implement a policy that does not allow diving at your pool.

 As a pool owner, you should pay attention to these factors at your home to ensure you are preventing injuries as much as possible.
 Individuals who do experience injuries may undergo physical therapy, rehabilitation, prescription medications, and even surgeries based on their injuries.